MicrosoftDocs/win32/desktop-src/Controls/psm-indextopage.md

 - Prsht.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PSM\_INDEXTOPAGE message

 Takes the index of a property sheet page and returns its HPROPSHEETPAGE handle.
-You can send this message explicitly or use the [**PropSheet\_IndexToPage**](propsheet-indextopage.md) macro.
+You can send this message explicitly or use the [**PropSheet\_IndexToPage**](/windows/win32/Prsht/nf-prsht-propsheet_indextopage?branch=master) macro.

 ## Parameters